Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Can I have lower and upper blepharoplasty at the same time?

 Yes, and this is a very common combination in my practice.
-Treating both eyelids in the same surgical time offers a more harmonious result and avoids two separate recoveries.
+Treating both eyelids in the same surgical time offers a more balanced result and avoids two separate recoveries.
 The complete blepharoplasty (upper and lower) is one of the procedures that most transforms the gaze.

 How long does recovery take?